 13. Pour ½ cup of milk into the jar or the cup.

-Enjoy this simple, refreshing and delicious homemade Korean strawberry milk recipe!
-Also, check out more Korean food: kimbap, japchae, tteokbokki, jajangmyeon, kimchi fried rice, homemade kimchi, kimchi tofu soup, Menola honeydew popsicles and ginseng chicken soup recipes for your meal or feast.
+Enjoy this simple, refreshing, and delicious homemade Korean strawberry milk recipe!
+Also, check out more Korean food: kimbap, japchae, tteokbokki, jajangmyeon, kimchi fried rice, homemade kimchi, kimchi tofu soup, Menola honeydew popsicles, and ginseng chicken soup recipes for your meal or feast.

 You May Also Like These Recipes:

-Subscribe Oh My Food Recipes to get our new recipes delivered straight to your inbox!
-Follow along on Facebook, Pinterest and Instagram for all the latest updates.
+Subscribe to Oh My Food Recipes to get our new recipes delivered straight to your inbox!
+Follow along on Facebook, Pinterest, and Instagram for all the latest updates.

 Korean Strawberry Milk